-Represents consolidated bonds recorded under fair value option at December 31, 2017 and 2016.
-(5)
+Represents financial instruments recorded under fair value option at December 31, 2018 and 2017.
+(1)

-(6) The fair value information presented is as of the date the fair value adjustment was recorded during the years ended December 31, 2017 and 2016.
+The fair value information presented is as of the date the fair value adjustment was recorded during the years ended December 31, 2018 and 2017.